Croatian president on track to be reelected — exit polls – DW – 01/12/2025

 Croatia's President Zoran Milanovic was on track to be reelected, according to exit polls on Sunday.

-Milanovic, from the opposition Social Democratic Party, was estimated to have won 77.86% of the votes according an Ipsos poll published by public broadcaster HRT.
+Milanovic, nominated by the opposition Social Democratic Party (SDP), was estimated to have won 77.86% of the votes according an Ipsos poll published by public broadcaster HRT.

 The same exit poll put Dragan Primorac, the candidate for the ruling Croatian Democratic Union (HDZ), at 22.14%.

+Milanovic was first elected president in 2020.
+He previously served as prime minister from late 2011 until early 2016.

-Milanovic has been a fierce critic of current Prime Minister Andrej Plenkovic and they have often argued with each other.
+A stalwart of the left-wing SDP, has been a fierce critic of current Prime Minister Andrej Plenkovic from the conservative HDZ and they have often argued with each other.

+In recent years, he has shifted towards more populist rhetoric in attacks aimed at the European Union as well as local officials.

 "I believe in victory because I think I am worth it and because it is important, primarily because it is important," Milanovic said after casting his vote on Sunday.